ovick1997/pet-relocation/readme.txt

 == Changelog ==

+= 1.0.11 =
+* Fixed AJAX submission error caused by a typo in field sanitization.
+* Added enhanced error logging for better debugging.

 = 1.0.10 =
 * Updated plugin header with improved description and shortcode instructions.
 * Added license comments to all files for WordPress.org compliance.